 Understanding consumer preferences of specialty cheeses, particularly in the rapidly evolving post-COVID-19 marketplace is an essential piece of knowledge for farmers and processors.
-Using a sensory testing and preference platform, the desirable traits of surface-ripened cheeses will be catalogued and linked with specific on-farm and processing practices.
+Using a sensory testing and preference platform, the desirable traits of surface-ripened cheeses will be cataloged and linked with specific on-farm and processing practices.
 The combination of sensory and microbial data will lead to a better understanding of how cheese makers can better meet consumer preferences, providing information that will contribute to stronger production decision making and improved product performance.
-This project is a collaborative venture between the Northeast DBIC, University of Vermont, Tufts University, and internationally respected cheesemakers that will provide new research and data for the national cheesemaking industry.
+This project is a collaborative venture between the NE-DBIC, University of Vermont, Tufts University, and internationally respected cheesemakers that will provide new research and data for the national cheesemaking industry.
 Contact Heather Darby at UVM Extension to learn more about this project.

 Goat and sheep milk production is a small but growing segment of the New England agricultural economy.
-Because research is a critical piece to understanding exactly what consumers are looking for and how much of a market gap exists, Atlantic Corporation based out of Waterville, Maine, was awarded a contract through the Northeast DBIC to do research to identify which markets are most ripe for development and expansion of regionally produced goat and sheep milk products.
+Because research is a critical piece to understanding exactly what consumers are looking for and how much of a market gap exists, Atlantic Corporation based out of Waterville, Maine, was awarded a contract through the NE-DBIC to do research to identify which markets are most ripe for development and expansion of regionally produced goat and sheep milk products.

 Marketing and Branding

-As a direct result of a recommendation from the Vermont Dairy Marketing Assessment, the Northeast DBIC will:
+As a direct result of a recommendation from the Vermont Dairy Marketing Assessment, the NE-DBIC has implemented two projects:

-- Hire a contractor to complete a consumer study regarding consumer reception of the dairy brand identities, complete success stories of existing value-added dairy brands, and develop a toolkit to improve the marketing and brand presence of individual businesses.
+- A contractor has been selected to complete a consumer study regarding consumer reception of the dairy brand identities, compile success stories of existing value-added dairy brands, and develop a toolkit to improve the marketing and brand presence of individual dairy businesses.
 These findings will be applicable to the regional dairy sector and beyond.
 The final results are expected in Summer 2022.

-- Dairy Marketing & Branding Services Grant provides grant funding to value-added processors to access professional services to implement marketing tactics, brand improvements, and overall strategy.
-Funds will be available through a competitive application open to regional processors.
+- Dairy Marketing & Branding Services Grant provides grant funding to value-added processors to access professional services to implement marketing tactics, brand improvements, and overall strategy. $400,000 in funds are available through a competitive application open to regional dairy processors.